kip4you/docs-site/_pages/docs/dashboard-advanced.md

 }
 ```

+The parameter coming from the DashboardRequestModel contains some information that is relevant for assembling the GroupBuilder, accessed through getters and setters.
+We have information related to:

+<li>interval:</li> Interval of days of the process, which can vary from today, yesterday, 2 days ago, 7 days ago, 15 days ago, 30 days ago, 90 days ago, 180 days ago, 365 days ago, last week, and last month.
+<li>startDate:</li>
+<li>endDate:</li>
+<li>processDefinition:</li> Process Definition with information from the deployed BPMN.
+<li>startDateTime:</li>
+<li>endDateTime:</li>

 ### `DashboardBoxGroupBuilder` interface

 To create a component that uses <b>boxes</b>, it is necessary to extend the <b>DashboardBoxGroupBuilder</b> class, thus implementing the buildGroup method, which will grant access to the definition of a <b>BoxGroupModel.</b>